-Probably the most likely complication you can really encounter with changing a tyre, is when the nuts are super tight and difficult to get off.
-This is quite common when most mechanics these days will use high powered air ratchets to remove and tighten nuts.
+You’re most likely problem with nuts is when they’re super tight.
+Most mechanics these days will use high powered air ratchets to remove and tighten nuts.

 The simplest way to fix this is to use a breaker bar.
-This is basically just a very long thick socket extension that will give you umpteen times more rotational force on the nut when you’re undoing it.
-Failing this, if you can get your hands on a nice piece of solid pipe, you can slide the pipe over your wheel spanner arm, or your regular sized ratchet to again increase your rotational force.
+This is basically just a very long thick socket extension that will give you umpteen times more rotational force.
+Failing this a nice piece of solid pipe will work.
+Slide the pipe over your wheel spanner arm, or your regular sized ratchet to again increase your rotational force.

-My advice is try to avoid using your foot to undo the nut, you’re more likely to injure yourself or break something, then you’ll be up the creek.
-Instead mount the ratchet so that you’re rotation away from the earth, then keeping your back straight lift up with both feet in a comfortable position and be prepared for when you first crack the nut, because it will suddenly give way and send you flying, especially if it’s quite tight/dry/corroded or all of the above.
+My advice is avoid using your foot to undo the nut, you’re more likely to injure yourself or break something, then you’ll be up the creek.
+Instead mount the ratchet so that you’re rotating away from the earth, keeping your back straight lift up with both feet in a comfortable position and be prepared for when you first crack the nut, because it may suddenly give way and send you flying, especially if it’s quite tight/dry/corroded or all of the above.

-Remember, clockwise to tighten, anticlockwise to loosen them.
+Remember, clockwise to tighten, anticlockwise to loosen the nut.

 Once those nuts are loose, leave them up finger tight (as tight as you can get them using only your fingers).